 As suggested in the Request for Information survey prepared for this study by the City, the opportunity may exist for City provision of street sweeping, street lighting, and pavement management services to unincorporated Broadmoor through a contract with the County of San Mateo.
 Such an arrangement may have the potential to increase efficiency and cost-effectiveness for both Daly City and the County.
-Further study to determine the fiscal and operational feasibility of this alternative should be pursued jointly by the City of Daly City and the County of San Mateo.
+Further study to determine the fiscal and operational feasibility of this alternative should be pursued jointly by the City of Daly City and the County of San Mateo if it is determined there is consensus on the part of the City, the County, and the community.